rapatao/zgen/README.md

 ## Important

-Since the original repository looks like it was abandoned by the creator, I've forked to my personal repository to add a few improvements.
+All changes made here are tested on my workstations before being added to the repository and could work for you as well.

-All changes made here are tested on my workstations before being added to the repository.
-Keep in mind that all changes done here could work perfectly for your purposes, but I do not pretend to provide support for any kind of issues you could have when you use my version of `zgen`.
+Found an issue?
+Feel free to create a PR.

 ## Installation